Debt Camel

 When a fixed rate mortgage ends, you have four options:

-1. do nothing – your mortgage moves to a variable interest rate with your current lender;
+1. do nothing – your mortgage moves to a SVR with your current lender;

-3. get a different mortgage with your current lender;
+3. get a different mortgage (fixed or tracker) with your current lender;

-Getting a new fix is often easy – even if your credit record is poor you may be able to get a good rate from your current lender.
+Getting a new fix or tracker is often easy.
+Even if your credit record isn’t good, you may be able to get a reasonable rate from your current lender who will nor normally check your credit record or make an affordability calculation.

 You can switch months or years after your fix has ended – you haven’t lost your chance if you don’t do it straight away.